matthewmcnew/safe-mock/README.md

 ## The Details
 #### Creating Mocks

-Mocks can be created for an interface, class, or function:
+Mocks can be created from an interface, class, or function:

 ##### Creating Mocks of interfaces:
 ```typescript